Abyss-W4tcher/ab4yss-tools/README.md

 ```

 ### Docker example :
 You may need to execute it with sudo, if "docker" is not in the sudoers (https://docs.docker.com/engine/install/linux-postinstall/).
+You must use the '/a/{{full_path}}' file format to tell Docker where to find/export files.

 `vol2d -f /a/$(readlink -f mydump.img) imageinfo`

-[TODO] : Improve the configuration file detection, allows the user to pass it as an argument.

 ## "Meterpreter session"/"Metasploit" via ngrok